sourmash-bio/sourmash/doc/sourmash-internals.md

-Note that if hashes are produced some other way (with a different hash function) or from some source other than DNA, sourmash can still work with them; only `sourmash sketch` does input checking.
+Note that if hashes are produced some other way (with a different hash function) or from some source other than DNA, sourmash can still work with them; only `sourmash sketch` actually cares about DNA sequences, everything else works with hashes.

 ### Compatibility checking